illsk1lls/ShowLocalLoginPW/README.md

 JohnTheRipper - <a href="https://github.com/openwall/john">https://github.com/openwall/john</a><br>
 Mimikatz - <a href="https://github.com/gentilkiwi/mimikatz">https://github.com/gentilkiwi/mimikatz</a><br>
 7zip - <a href="https://www.7-zip.org/">https://www.7-zip.org/</a><br>
+*The above pre-reqs are retrieved by the script automatically during execution, and removed when the script is complete*

 Administrator rights are required as the script uses VSS to be able to do this on a live system

 This works ONLY for local users.
 It will not work for MS accounts.

+The script uses VSS to copy the SYSTEM and SAM registry hives to a temp folder, then Mimikatz performs a lsadump on the copied hives, and gets NTLM hashes for each local user.
+JohnTheRipper is then used against the hashes in an attempt to reveal the passwords for each local user.
+The amount of time required to reveal the password is related to the complexity of the password.
+For simple passwords the script should work almost instantly.

 ### A good example of a real world use case: